Business owners are happier people

 I’ve not worked regular hours, taken home a regular wage, or been told what to do by a boss since.

 I won’t sit here and tell you it’s all been plain sailing (!!).
 Far from it.
 I’ve had to do some pretty unpleasant work from time to time (Scraping old antifoul paint (nasty chemical stuff that stops algae from growing on the bottom of boats) from the hulls of old trawlers in 40 degree Sydney heat is not one of my fondest memories), and I’ve stuffed up various contracts in those early years (The look of horror on the face of the owner of a boat I’d painted in entirely the wrong colour, still comes to mind from time to time), and I’ve naively been taken to the cleaners by unscrupulous customers at other times, but I’ve somehow managed to make a living, pay various mortgages and send the kids to school from 1984 to now.

 Wild rollercoaster rides

 Slowly but surely my work became a business and the business evolved away from boats to houses, it grew steadily and 20 years later I sold the building business to a junior partner.
-And in 2004 I started this thing I do now called business coaching and mentoring.
+In 2004 I started this thing I do now called business-life coaching and mentoring.
 And I feel good about myself and my life to date.
 It’s been a wild rollercoaster ride at times, but I am forever grateful to my old friend who shook me up at that barbeque in 1984.
 I am basically a happy chap.

 Why am I telling you this?